Best 3-5 Star Darjeeling Hotels & Resorts

 As you walk for few minutes downhill (about 250 meters) along the narrow CR Das road that winds down the Mall from one side, you won't miss this nice lovely property on the right.
-As you climb down a few stairs from the main gate and enter the property, the first thing you will notice is a long nice garden with fountains, sculptures and carvings.
+As you climb down a few stairs from the main gate and enter the property, the first thing you will notice is a long nice manicured garden with flowing plantations and pathways.
 The rooms are nice and clean and have modern amenities.
 Several rooms have excellent views of the mountains.

 A mid-sized hotel located right at the town center amongst noisy market area.
 The location is convenient to find all kinds of shops and restaurants around.
 Upper floor rooms with valley view (and few with Kanchenjuna views) are spacious and good, however there is no elevator although the top floor rooms with best views are on the 4th floor.
 The multi cuisine food served is quite good.

 (3 Star, Gandhi Road, About 15 minute walk to Chowrasta Mall)